rr1000/slate/source/index.md

 # Technical Safeguards (see [164.312](http://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/techsafeguards.pdf))

 This section of HIPAA outlines *the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.* It is important to note that these requirements are not presecriptive, and there is flexibility in implementation.
-The key is that measures that are reasonabale and appropriate are implemented.
+The key is that measures that are reasonabale and appropriate are implemented to safegaurd ePHI.

 ## Access Control - 164.312(a)(1)
 ```